nutanix-japan/nai-llm/docs/llmmgmt/llm_mgt_deploy.md

 Nutanix Objects store will send a message to kafka endpoint if an object gets stored in the bucket.

-1. On VSC terminal, get the ingress endpoints
+1. On VSC terminal on the jumpbox VM, get the ingress endpoints

     ```bash
     k get ingress -A | grep kafka